rtens/mockster/readme.md

 	$myMethod->getCalledCount();
 	$myMethod->getHistory();

-This is just a small part of the currently implemented features.
-For a more detailed and up-to-date (maximum detailled and up-to-date, actually) description check out [MocksterTest.php].
+This is just a small part of the features.
+For a more detailed and up-to-date (maximum detailed and up-to-date, actually) description check out the [spec directory][spec].

 At last, the class defintitions these examples are based on.